CaseySJ/Ventura-AppleVTD-Patch/README.md

 Patch for macOS 13.3+ to fix WiFi and Ethernet issues when AppleVTD is enabled

 **Update 06 Apr 2023:**
 This patch has been merged into OpenCore as a new kernel quirk named `DisableIoMapperMapping`.
 It will be available in May with OpenCore 0.9.2.
 Details of the quirk can be [found here](https://github.com/acidanthera/OpenCorePkg/pull/440).
+When the quirk is available, the patches described below may be disabled or deleted.

 **Problem:**